WSEC: Digital transition and Network Knowledge rebrand

+Even after the transition in 2009 and the switch to digital, which added a dozen counties and 400,000 people to its coverage area, Network Knowledge struggled.
+Between 2008 and 2013, Illinois cut state support for the network by 65 percent.
+Further cash was raised by the sale of the Quincy transmitter tower in 2010 and of land surrounding the Macomb transmitter in 2012.
+In 2013, it was forced to begin a fundraising appeal or be forced into a secondary status with PBS, which would have curtailed its ability to air new PBS programs.
 In 2016, the network announced major cutbacks in over-the-air broadcasting times to save money due to the Illinois state budget stand-off, along with other cuts from donors and production contracts.
 Starting on May 6, 2016, the network broadcast from 10 a.m. to 10 p.m. on weekdays and 10 a.m. to 11 p.m. on weekends.
 Cable and AT&T U-verse viewers were not affected, since the station continued to feed morning programs through a direct fiber optic link to Comcast.